Gym Membership Neglect

 Signing up for a gym membership may have been your New Year’s Resolution, but if it’s almost summer and you’ve hardly made it in the door, you may be suffering from a case of gym membership neglect.

-According to physical therapist Stacy Ruffing, PT, neglected gym memberships are more common than you may think.
+Neglected gym memberships are more common than you may think, says physical therapist Stacy Ruffing, PT.
 An average of 67 percent of gym memberships go unused.

-“People tend to think that buying the gym membership will get them in the door, and that isn’t always the case,” says Ruffing.
+“People tend to think that buying the gym membership will get them in the door, and that isn’t always the case,” Ms. Ruffing says.
 “Beyond time commitment issues, physical pain is a significant reason why people aren’t going to the gym.”

 If you want to be in the minority of people who uses their gym membership regularly, you have to be strategic.
 To select a gym you’ll actually end up using, Ruffing recommends considering: